maxmurdoch/flock/src/pages/about.md

   header: About Flock
 flockStory:
   bigText: >-
     For too long, insurance has been antiquated and inflexible.
-More often that not, you were tied into an annual policy that you had little control over.
+More often than not, you were tied into an annual policy that you had little control over.
     We wanted to change that, and believed that technology was the key.

-    Through analysing real-time data we are able to form a precise understanding of the risk of an individual drone flight: How windy is it?
-Is the flight taking place during rush hour over a busy school?
-These insights (and more) enable us to intelligently price premiums on the spot; making insurance fairer and more transparent for both our customers and partners.
   header: 'Our Story '
   image: /images/uploads/backers.png
   imageHeader: We’re backed by some of the best in the business
-  smallText: ''
+  smallText: >-
+    Through analysing real-time data we are able to form a precise understanding of the risk of an individual drone flight: How windy is it?
+Is the flight taking place during rush hour?
+Is it over a busy school?

+    These insights (and more) enable us to price insurance premiums on the spot;
+    making drone insurance both smarter and fairer for all.
 coreValues:
   description: Everything we do at Flock is guided by our values
   isShowing: false